Maths at The Grove

 A child will be challenged by problem solving activities, and this does not always include larger numbers, but rather activities that develop thinking skills.
 We often ask children to 'prove it' - in other words explain how they got to an answer and why other answers would be wrong.
 Explaining your thinking is key to deepening your understanding.

-At The Grove we use Power Maths resources as a starting point for our Maths teaching and learning: this scheme of work is recognised nationally as one of the few which support 'intelligent practice' within a Mastery approach.
+At The Grove we use Power Maths resources as a starting point for our Maths teaching and learning: this scheme of work is recognised nationally as one which supports 'intelligent practice' within a Mastery approach.
 Children become familiar with a wide range of representations in order to build real understanding of each concept they learn.
 Fluent manipulation of numbers at KS1 is key to supporting children as they move forward and come across more complex calculations.
-Any questions, feel free to ask the class teacher.
+Below you will find a key stage 1 Power Maths overview so you can see the learning we explore across the two years.